 Once a term the School Council attend the School’s Senior Leadership Team meeting, to make suggestions and raise concerns.
 Years 5 and 6 representatives also attend part of the School’s Full Governing Body meetings.

-Our School Council incorporates British Values (which at West Wimbledon Primary School we refer to as our Core Values), in particular the values of ‘democracy’ and ‘the rule of law’.
+Our School Council incorporates British Values (which at West Wimbledon Primary School we refer to as the West Wimbledon Values), in particular the values of ‘democracy’ and ‘the rule of law’.
 The School Council provides an opportunity to develop respect for democracy and an experience in the democratic process.
 It also promotes initiative in working positively to improve the lives of children in our school and community.

 Some of our changes include: